-If you’re applying for a government position, it’s important that you have a federal resume that is specifically tailored to the job for which you’re applying.
+If you’re applying for a government position, it’s important to know how to incorporate KSAs into your federal resume.
+For quicker results, it is of vital importance to have a federal resume that is specifically tailored to the job for which you’re applying.
 Federal resumes have their own specific requirements, and one of the most important parts of a federal resume is the KSA.

 KSAs are the attributes required to perform a job.
 KSA statements show how you applied your Knowledge, Skills, and Abilities to achieve results in your previous positions.

 In the past, most government jobs had a list of KSA questions for applicants to answer to determine the candidate’s skill level and qualifications.
 KSA questions were answered in separate statements that addressed each question, resulting in a very lengthy resume.

 Today, many federal jobs still require KSAs, but they aren’t as prevalent as they once were.
 Now, it’s considered optimal to incorporate KSA points into the federal resume itself, highlighting the skills desired for the job in the summary of achievements and overall work experience that showcase what the potential employer wants to see.
 This results in a federal/KSA hybrid resume.

 At Capstone Resume Services, we offer both approaches, depending on what your future employer is looking for.
 We still write separate KSA responses for applications that include specific KSA questions, but we also incorporate KSAs into the federal resumes we create, utilizing the federal resume/KSA blend method.

 Whether you need separate KSA statements or want to incorporate them into your resume, there are a few important things to consider when thinking about KSAs:

 Include Job Description Keywords